danielsoutar/turing/README.md

  - e.g: java runtm palindrome.txt input.txt -P

-* You can use both flags together, and in any order.
+* You can use both flags together, and in any order (although they must come at the end).

  - e.g: java runtm palindrome.txt input.txt -I -P